-Students entering the DCCCD Fall, 1989, or thereafter, must take the TASP test prior to accumulating, or during the semester of enrollment in, 15 hours of college credit.
+Students entering the DCCCD Fall, 1989, or thereafter, must take the TASP test prior to accumulating, or during the semester of enrollment in, 15 hours of college credit, and must report TASP scores prior to their next DCCCD enrollment.
 Students who have had at least 3 hours of college-level credit prior to Fall, 1989 are exempted from the TASP requirement.
 Students enrolled in certain DCCCD Certificate programs may be exempt from the TASP requirement.

 TASP scores may be utilized in place of the DCCCD Assessment Program.
-Students scoring below the state-determined level must continuously enroll in appropriate remediation until such time as the TASP Test is passed.
+Students scoring below the state-determined level must continuously participate in appropriate remediation until such time as the TASP Test is passed.
+A student who wishes to withdraw from a mandated remediation course must drop all college-level courses.
 The successful completion of TASP may be a prerequisite to enrollment in some courses.
+In addition, course placement also may be based on the results of the DCCCD assessment.

-DCCCD students must pass all sections of TASP prior to being awarded the Associate in Arts and Sciences Degree, or the Associate in Applied Arts and Sciences Degree.
+DCCCD students must pass all sections of TASP prior to being awarded the Associate of Arts and Sciences Degree, or the Associate of Applied Science Degree.
 Students planning to transfer must pass all TASP sections before enrolling in upper division (junior or senior level) courses.

-For more complete information on TASP or to obtain a copy of the TASP Registration Bulletin, contact the Testing/Appraisal Center.
+For more complete information on TASP, contact the Counseling Center; to obtain a copy of the TASP Registration Bulletin, contact the Testing/Appraisal Center.
 Students must preregister to take TASP.
 All test fees are borne by the student although financial aid may be available to offset the cost for students deemed eligible.